juanfernandes/juanfernandes-uk/src/notes/weeknotes-22.md

   - php
   - perch cms
   - site rebuild
-postImage: "/v1579162295/og.jpg"
-date: 2019-08-29T06:12:57.905Z
+date: 2019-08-29T06:12:57Z
-tags:
-  - notes
 ---
 This weeknotes has been in my drafts for a few weeks now.
 It only takes getting busy at work, for writing weeknotes to fall off the radar.
-I need to find a way of fitting this into my routine.
+I need to find a way of fitting this into my routine.{.lead}

 ## Updates